Skip to main content

 EXC126Squashed Toad$477 (sold)

-The EXB195 No-Ring at $367 is currently the highest-popularity available slider on the entire Drop Beacon platform.
+The EXB195 No-Ring at $367 is currently the highest-engaged available slider on the entire Drop Beacon platform.
 The EXA017 No-Ring at $297 is the lowest entry point into the Exotic series.

 What makes an Exotic different: The anodizing on Exotic pieces uses techniques — color layering, gradient anodize, reactive finishes — that aren't used on standard drops.
 The surface treatments are permanent and don't wear in normal use.
 Two pieces with the same code name will have different colorways; the code tells you the shape, not the finish.